 “If Floyd was guaranteed to win, no one would pay for it.
 Conor’s 27, Floyd’s 40.
 Conor’s the bigger stronger guy, he has knockout power, it’s an interesting fight”.

 In recent years boxing as a sport has regained some of the ground that MMA had taken.
 From its PPV rival at a grass roots level and in the world’s top bouts, names such as Gennady Golovkin, Carl Frampton, Canelo Alvarez and Kell Brook are all becoming household names in the sport.
-The recent heavy weight thriller between Wladimir Klitschko and Anthony Joshua, was a huge event watched by boxing fans worldwide, and therefore it is certainly perceivable that the proposed bout could be damaging to the sport overall.
+The recent heavyweight thriller between Wladimir Klitschko and Anthony Joshua was a huge event watched by boxing fans worldwide, and therefore it is certainly perceivable that the upcoming bout could be damaging to the sport overall.
 Certainly should the unthinkable happen, and the debut professional boxing bout of the “Notorious”, result in a victory against arguably the greatest boxer of his generation.

-Perhaps the basic philosophy of the two sports is one of the reasons why the proposed fight may be seen so differently by both, the establishment of the respective sports and the fans.
+Perhaps the basic philosophy of the two sports is one of the reasons why the fight may be seen so differently by both the establishment of the respective sports and the fans.